awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 2. Use a shared credentials file.

-   This credentials file is the same one used by other SDKs and the |CLI|
+   This credentials file is the same one used by other SDKs and the |CLI|.
-   If you're already using a shared credentials file, you can use it for this purpose, too.
+   If you're already using a shared credentials file, you can also use it for this purpose.

 3. Use environment variables.